Phone (419) 784-5136 | Address: 1933 E 2nd Street Defiance, Ohio 43512

 Child Care

-The NOCAC Publicly Funded Child Care Program, funded through the Ohio Department of Job and Family Services, assists eligible families from Auglaize, Defiance, Fulton, Hancock, Hardin, Paulding, Van Wert, or Williams counties in locating and/or paying for child care for their children ages birth to 13 years of age.
+The NOCAC Publicly Funded Child Care Program, funded through the Ohio Department of Job and Family Services, assists eligible families from Auglaize, Defiance, Fulton, Hancock, Hardin, Paulding, Putnam, Van Wert, or Williams counties in locating and/or paying for child care for their children ages birth to 13 years of age.
 Services are also available in Henry County.
 Interested individuals can also become licensed child care providers.

 Early Childhood Education – Preschool